Skip to main content

 By 2030, it will be clear that the primary purpose of care is to develop nurturing, kind, compassionate, trusting and respectful relationships so that children feel safe and loved (Pg 99).
 Relational practice with children and families is valued (Pg 100) and every care setting facilitates a relationship-based approach.
 Rules and regulations that get in the way of this will have been removed and the workforce will have been trained and supported to be attune to children's physical and emotional states (Pg 72).

-• There will be no structural, systemic or cultural barriers, including regulatory barriers, for children and young people to have regular, positive experiences (Pg 104).
-For example, staying over at a friend’s house, going on holiday or having a relationship (Pg 88).
+4. There will be no structural, systemic or cultural barriers, including regulatory barriers, for children and young people to have regular, positive experiences (Pg 104).

-• There will have been a reassessment of professional guidelines and boundaries to make kind and loving behaviour the norm (Pg 23).
-All caregivers will know that their primary purpose is to develop nurturing, patient, kind, compassionate, trusting and respectful relationships so that children in their care feel loved and safe (Pg 73).
+7. There will have been a reassessment of professional guidelines and boundaries to make kind and loving behaviour the norm (Pg 23).

-• The workforce will have a different conception of risk taking, where risk taking is seen as a normal part of care.
-This shift in mindset will be underpinned by developing the confidence of the workforce (Pg 104).
+9. The workforce will have a different conception of risk taking, where risk taking is seen as a normal part of care.
+(Pg 104).

-• There is support for the workforce to bring their whole selves to their work, to have a strong understanding of themselves, and to act in a way that feels natural and not impeded by a professional construct (Pg 101).
-Scotland will support and resource the workforce to put theory into good practice by supporting and building relationships with children (page 72).
+11. There is support for the workforce to bring their whole selves to their work, to have a strong understanding of themselves, and to act in a way that feels natural and not impeded by a professional construct (Pg 101).

 These statements and the page numbers referenced are taken from the promise report, published when the Independent Care Review concluded in 2020.